-Do the status LEDs light?
-Locate the slide controller for the slideout in question.
-When the room slideout direction switch is actuated, do the status LEDs light up.
-Check this in both the extend and retract modes.
+Status LEDs lights: Locate the slide controller for the slideout in question.
+Check the status LED lights while pressing the slideout direction switch (in both the extend and retract mode).

-Manual override for the inwall slideout
+Manual override for the in-wall slideout

 The slideout system comes with an "electronic" manual override.
 In event the slide out does not extend or retract follow these steps to override the system which should allow the slideout to be retracted.